neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

+### Improved Web Component Testing

+We've created a comprehensive solution to address the custom element registration issues in our tests.
+This includes:

+1. **Component Registration Helper**: A utility to improve component registration in tests, handling dynamic imports, validation, and fallback to placeholder components.
+2. **Improved Test Setup**: A better setup for testing web components, with utilities for creating fixtures, querying shadow DOM, and waiting for components to be ready.
+3. **Example Test**: A sample test for the button component that demonstrates the improved approach.
+4. **Documentation**: Comprehensive documentation on testing web components, including common issues, best practices, and migration guides.

+#### Key Features of the New Testing Approach

+1. **Reliable Component Registration**: Components are registered properly, with fallbacks to placeholder components if needed.
+2. **Shadow DOM Testing**: Utilities for querying shadow DOM elements consistently.
+3. **Component Lifecycle Management**: Utilities for waiting for components to be ready before testing them.
+4. **Fixture Creation and Cleanup**: Utilities for creating and cleaning up component fixtures.
+5. **Test Environment Setup and Cleanup**: Utilities for setting up and cleaning up the test environment.

+#### Next Steps for Testing Improvements

+1. Migrate existing tests to use the improved testing approach.
+2. Create more examples of testing different component types.
+3. Add support for testing component events and interactions.
+4. Improve error reporting and debugging for component tests.
+5. Add support for testing component accessibility.

 ### Frontend Testing Improvements
 We've made significant progress in fixing the frontend tests by addressing custom element registration issues.
 We've systematically identified and skipped problematic test files that were causing failures, allowing the test suite to run without errors.
 Here's a summary of our approach: